As U.S. exits Paris pact, U.S. fossil energy chief says U.S. ingenuity can tackle climate threat

-CAPE TOWN (Reuters) - The United States can tackle threats to the climate through technological advances and fossil fuels will remain a priority for U.S. government and business, assistant secretary for Fossil Energy at the U.S. Department Steven Winberg told Reuters.
+CAPE TOWN, Nov 5 (Reuters) - The United States can tackle threats to the climate through technological advances and fossil fuels will remain a priority for U.S. government and business, assistant secretary for Fossil Energy at the U.S. Department Steven Winberg told Reuters.

 The world should look to the U.S.’s ability to reduce its emissions, Winberg said on Tuesday at an oil conference in South Africa, a day after the Trump administration formally moved to withdraw from the Paris Agreement.